great tastes. great stories.

 500ml full fat milk

-a pinch of Zejd saffron ground with a pestle and mortar
+a generous pinch or 1/4 tsp of Zejd saffron ground with a pestle and mortar

 method

-2. Gradually add the milk into the mixture, stirring to combine thoroughly before heating.
+3. Gradually add the milk into the mixture, stirring to combine thoroughly.

-6. Remove from the heat and after 5 minutes, transfer to the glasses on a tray.
+7. Remove from the heat and pour into the glasses on a tray.
 When cool, put the tray in the fridge.
 Leave for as long as you can, and eat within a couple of days.

 Serve with something tart, a compote of gooseberries or blackcurrants.
 A bowl of fresh red currants or raspberries would work well too.